fbpx

 So to make this discussion as simple as possible we’re just going to talk about playing over one chord, let’s go with C major which across the neck looks like this……

-Too many guitar players make this a lot more complicated than it really has to be because we’re scale obsessed.
+Too many guitar players make this a lot more complicated than it really has to be because we’re scale obsessed and don’t know much at all about guitar music theory

 Basically, you want to try and make phrases that contain the chord tones of the harmony you’re playing over, which of course is C, E, and G.